lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Deyner** _(28-Oct-18 02:57 PM)_

-> Like what in Gathin’s name!
+> Like what in Gathin's name!
 How can I fix a ship but not a fridge!?

 **PlasmaPerson** _(28-Oct-18 02:57 PM)_